webdriverio-community/wdio-html-reporter/README.md

 ### To use a logger for debugging

 A new feature for developers is to add a log4js logger to see detailed debug output.
 See the test/reporter.spec.js for configuration options.
-If you dont want to use the logging, include in your project @log4js-node/log4js-api and you can quites all debugging.
+If you dont want to use the logging, include in your project @log4js-node/log4js-api and you can quiet all debugging.
 via:

     const log4js = require('@log4js-node/log4js-api');